 Cosimulation#

-This is a tutorial for / demonstration of Cosimulation by Sequential Gaussian Simulation with Colocated Cokriging with a 2D map example.
+This chapter is a tutorial for / demonstration of Cosimulation by Sequential Gaussian Simulation with Collocated Cokriging with a 2D map example.

 • this is the fluctuations in the reproduction of input statistics over multiple simulation realizations.